dymmond/lilya/docs/en/docs/exceptions.md

 In every level the `exception_handler` parameter (among others) are available to be used and handle specific exeptions raised on each level.

-The exception handlers are read a python dictionary and you can pass the key as the exception itself or the `status_code` that will always use the exception itself.
+The exception handlers are in read a python dictionary and you can pass the key as the exception itself or the `status_code` that will always use the exception itself.

 ```python